magically-solutions-india/Nearby-Shops-Admin-App-Deprecated/README.md

 Nearby Shops Admin android app - Deprecated
 ==============================================

 This repository is now deprecated.
-The admin features are now merged with the nearby shops android app.
-You can access the admin features from the main app.
+The admin features are now merged with the end-user app.

 A note to potential Contributors